mckennapsean/dissertation/content/07-reflect.md

 characterize and explore a broader range of visual data-driven stories than otherwise initially possible.
 For further details on each of these factors, please see the original publication [@mckenna2017].

-![
-  Seven factors for visual narrative flow.
-  We identified these flow-factors by analyzing and coding a corpus of 80 visual data stories.
-Each flow-factor contains multiple properties, which are not necessarily mutually exclusive, and hybrids can and often do occur in data visualization stories created by authors.
-](figures/narrative-flow/design-space.pdf){#fig:design-space width="100%"}

 The expressivity of the design space can be evaluated by looking at the model's